veronicadeleonh/veronicadeleonh.github.io/content/projects/eyeem/index.md

 #### The Product Team

 Our Product Design team worked closely with project managers, data analysts and developers.
-With regular meetings and sync-ups, we united forces to work on the continuous development of the platform.
-We would start by gathering the relevant numbers to ensure we would be working on **data-driven** solutions.
+We united forces to work on the continuous development of the platform with regular meetings and feedback sessions.

-On 2022, EyeEm decided to review the Cart & Process after noticing that considerably high numbers of users were abandonning the flow before compliting the purchase.
+On 2022, EyeEm decided to review the Cart & Process after noticing that a considerably high number of users were abandonning the flow before compliting the purchase.

 I reviewed the data report made by the team on the previous months, and created a descriptive analysis mapping the pain points of the flow based on it.